 With such hefty fines and penalties, it’s scary to be in this situation.
 If you are looking for an accounting service, look no further.
 Our experienced team is able to assist you in the completion of your profits tax return form, so you don’t have to worry about making mistakes.
 Come and speak with us today!

-- Every April, IRD will issue a profit tax return form - either BIR51, BIR52 or BIR54.
+- Every April, IRD will issue a profits tax return form - either BIR51, BIR52 or BIR54.
 For limited companies, you will receive BIR51.

 - There are ten supplementary forms for you to fill in your preferential regimes and tax incentives if needed.